tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 The browser breaks that into its various parts and accordingly displays a web page, shows an image or does whatever else was specified.

+## Review
+A computer protocol is just a way that we expect things to work, and we agree on a computer protocol because that makes it easier for us to make computers communicate.
+"Protocol" means the same thing for computers as it does for people.